yucho147/cv/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a data scientist at the Brainpad Inc. My research was a particle physics phenomenology.
-Of course, I am interested in data science and particle physics, but recently I have been interested in the use of data in the space exploration industry.
+I am a data scientist at Brainpad Inc. My research was a particle physics phenomenology.
+Of course, I am interested in data science and particle physics, but recently I also interest in the use of data in the space exploration industry.